-- (i) Mr Goh Yeow Tin, Chairman of the ARC, is currently a Member of the Singapore Institute of Directors and an independent Director of Lereno Bio-Chem Ltd, Sheng Siong Group Ltd, AsiaPhos Limited and TLV Holdings Limited.
-Prior to that, Mr Goh was the Vice President of Times Publishing Ltd and was responsible for the Group's Retail and Distribution businesses. - (ii) Mr Ong Teong Wan, Member of the ARC, is currently the Chairman and Managing Consultant of ManagementWise (International) Pte Ltd. He is a Lead Independent Director of LTC Corporation Ltd and the Chairman of its Audit Committee and Nominating Committee. - (iii) Prof Shim Phyau Wui, Victor, Member of the ARC, is Professor of Mechanical Engineering and Vice-Dean of External Relations & Outreach at the Faculty of Engineering of the National University of Singapore (NUS). - (iv) Ms Teo Geok Har, Nancy, Member of the ARC, is a Director of Dashmesh Singapore Pte Ltd. She was formerly the Chief Executive Officer of the Singapore Labour Foundation.
+- (i) Mr Soh Chung Hian, Chairman of the ARC, is a fellow member of the Institute of Singapore Chartered Accountants.
+Mr Soh was a partner of Ernst & Young LLP, Singapore.
+His 35 years of experience saw him auditing many publicly listed companies and working on many Initial Public Offerings of listed companies. - (ii) Mr Goh Yeow Tin, Member of the ARC, is currently a Member of the Singapore Institute of Directors and an independent Director of KTMG Limited (formerly known as Lereno Bio-Chem Ltd), Sheng Siong Group Ltd, AsiaPhos Limited and TLV Holdings Limited.
+Prior to that, Mr Goh was the Vice President of Times Publishing Ltd and was responsible for the Group's Retail and Distribution businesses. - (iii) Prof Shim Phyau Wui, Victor, Member of the ARC, is a Professor of Mechanical Engineering, and Associate Vice-President for Global Relations at the National University of Singapore (NUS). - (iv) Ms Teo Geok Har, Nancy, Member of the ARC, is a Director of Dashmesh Singapore Pte Ltd. She was formerly the Chief Executive Officer of the Singapore Labour Foundation.

-Members of the ARC keep abreast of relevant changes to accounting standards and issues through attendance at relevant seminars/talks, articles and news circulated by the Company Secretaries and regular updates by the External Auditors at ARC Meetings.
+Members of the ARC keep abreast of relevant changes to accounting standards and issues through attendance at relevant seminars/ talks, articles and news circulated by the Company Secretaries and regular updates by the External Auditors at ARC Meetings.